OpenNebula/website/content/product/virtual_machines_operation/virtual_machine_backups/operations.md

 Before making backups you need to configure some aspects of the backup process (e.g., the backup mode).
 This can be done for VM templates or Virtual Machines.

+### Backup Modes

+OpenNebula provides three `FS_FREEZE` modes to control how the guest filesystem is handled before taking a backup.
+Choose the mode that best fits your workload and guest OS capabilities:

+- **NONE**: Do not attempt any filesystem freeze.
+This is the fastest option and requires no guest-side support, but backups may only be crash-consistent (the same as powering off the VM abruptly).
+Use when guest-agent support is unavailable or when minimal disruption is required.

+- **AGENT**: Use the guest agent to handle the filesystem inside the guest prior to backup.
+On Linux this typically uses the qemu guest agent or fsfreeze to freeze filesystems; on Windows the guest agent triggers the Volume Shadow Copy Service (VSS) to create application and filesystem-consistent snapshots (in this case VSS needs to be properly configured). `AGENT` is the recommended option when you need stronger consistency and the guest supports it.

+- **SUSPEND**: Suspend (pause) the VM at the hypervisor level for the brief period of the backup pre-step.
+This guarantees a consistent on-disk state without relying on guest tools, but it pauses all guest activity and may impact running services.

 ### Virtual Machine Templates

 You can configure backups in the VM Template, so every VM created will have a preconfigured backup setup.
 The following example shows a VM template with incremental backups configured: